 An applicant needs to apply online [SET(O)] for settlement under the ancestry route.
 And an applicant can add his/her partner and/or any children if they are applying as dependants.
 Apparently, the settlement (ILR) application fee under the ancestry route is £2,389 per applicant.
 Moreover, the application also includes an application for a biometric residence permit (BRP).

 Usually, the processing time for settlement (ILR) under the ancestry route is within 24 weeks or 6 months).
 Perhaps, an applicant can get a settlement decision within 1 working day if he/she pays £610 extra for super-priority service.
 However, payment for super-priority does not either guarantee favour or expedient decision, especially if an application is not straightforward.
 For instance, if the Home Office needs to verify the supporting documents or calls an applicant to attend an interview.
 Moreover, if an applicant has a criminal conviction.

-An application for settlement under UK ancestry route may be refused under General Grounds for refusal if an applicant has:
+Yes, an application for settlement under UK ancestry route may be refused under General Grounds of the Immigration Rules for refusal if an applicant has:

 - a criminal record in the UK or another country